-Seagram’s liquor heiress, Clare Bronfman, has been arrested for her alleged involvement in the NXIVM cult.
-Here’s everything to know.
+Seagram’s liquor heiress, Clare Bronfman, has been sentenced to six years behind bars for her involvement in the NXIVM cult.
+Here’s 5 things to know about her.

-1. She’s reportedly one of the most “ruthless’ and “fanatical” devotees.
-Clare has denied being part of the secret “sorority” of women who have allegedly been branded with Allison and Keith’s initials, but former NXIVM publicist Frank Parlato claims Claire is among the most “ruthless” and “fanatical” devotees.
+1. She was reportedly one of the most “ruthless’ and “fanatical” devotees.
+Clare has denied being part of the secret “sorority” of women who have allegedly been branded with Keith and Allison Mack’s initials, but former NXIVM publicist Frank Parlato claims Claire is among the most “ruthless” and “fanatical” devotees.

 2. She’s the heiress to the Seagram fortune.
 Clare is the daughter of billionaire philanthropist and former Seagrams chairman, Edgar Bronfman Sr., and half-sister to Edgar Bronfman Jr., the former chairman of Warner Music Group.
 Seagrams, which started off as a whisky distillery in Canada, grew to be one of the biggest multinational companies in the world (before it imploded and all its assets sold off.)
 None the less, it’s safe to say that Clare has bank, and reportedly, she’s spent more than $150 million of her fortune on NXIVM, according to Vanity Fair.

 3. Clare was a former equestrian.
 She began riding horses as a young age, starting her equestrian career at age 17.
 In 2001, she achieved her first victory in international competition, winning the Grand Prix at CSI-A Eindhoven.
 At the pinnacle of her career, she was reportedly ranked 12th in the United States and 80th overall in the entire world.